Sumsum/jinja/docs/jinja_incompat.rst

 - sort, reordering of arguments where attribute is first instead of reverse
 - truncate, reordering of argumets from length, killwords, end, leeway to length, end, killwords, leeway.
+- default, boolean argument is by defualt True and not False